 Interview with Daniel Theis of the Boston Celtics: Houston?
 “I was made a scapegoat for that”

 Daniel Theis is going into the playoffs with one of the hottest teams in the NBA.
-SPOX spoke to the 30-year-old about his turbulent season, the reasons for the Boston Celtics’ upswing and his team’s ambitions.
+SPOX spoke to the 30-year-old regarding his turbulent season, the reasons for the Boston Celtics’ upswing and his team’s ambitions.

 Theis also reveals why he didn’t feel comfortable with the Houston Rockets, what it was like to be traded for his buddy Dennis Schröder and compares Ime Udoka to coaches in Europe.